Collecting guide: Art Deco jewellery

 An expert introduction to the jewellers who cast aside the naturalistic forms of Art Nouveau in favour of the clean lines of modernity.
-Illustrated with pieces from Beyond Boundaries: Magnificent Jewels from a European Collection
+Illustrated with pieces offered at Christie’s

 The end of the First World War heralded a revolt against the excesses of the Edwardian and Belle Epoque eras.
 The Great War had ravaged European cultural centres, women had stepped in to fill industrial roles left vacant by men called to the Front, and the wealth of the nobility had been severely dented.
 In this rapidly changing environment, the Art Deco design movement emerged.

 First exhibited in Paris in 1925, at the Exposition Internationale des Arts Décoratifs et Industriels Modernes (although some date the style to as far back as 1915), Art Deco was the visual embodiment of modernist principles.
 Celebrating the triumph of technology and the sleek, liberating forms of the machine age, its emphasis on structure responded to a widespread desire for order in the wake of chaos.

 Until 1935 — and in ways that continued to influence design through the 1940s — master jewellers such as Cartier, Van Cleef & Arpels, Maison Janesich, Ostertag, René Boivin, Paul Brandt, Raymond Templier and Fouquet innovated alongside artists and architects to develop the relationship between form and function.
 Sweeping, fluid lines and nature-based motifs gave way to geometric design as clean lines, contrast and colour came into vogue.

 New materials and combinations